Tasmanian’s have been farming salmon and ocean trout in Macquarie Harbour for 38-years

 Image credit: Fishing Tasmania https://fishing.tas.gov.au/

-There are a range of factors influencing the DO levels in the Harbour such as:
+There are a range of factors influencing the DO levels in the harbour such as:

 • High volume fresh water inputs from Hydro power generation.